agile-ts/documentation/docs/main/Introduction.md

 In State-Management, the Data-Flow more or less starts and ends in the UI-Component.
 For example, if we click a Button, we trigger an action that resolves in a UI change.
-By clicking a Theme Button, we start an action that changes the color theme of the current site.
+So by clicking a Theme Button, we start an action that changes the color theme of the current site.
 In order that this color change can visibly happen, the Component has to rerender.
-For that, we need to subscribe/bind the State (`THEME_STATE`) to the UI-Component, with, for instance, the `useAgile()` hook.
+For this, we need to subscribe/bind the State (`THEME_STATE`) to the UI-Component, with, for instance, the `useAgile()` hook.
 Such subscription is essential to rerender the Component whenever the subscribed State mutates.
 ```ts